slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 It’s a common belief that your first reaction is the most honest, but I disagree.
 Your first reaction is usually outdated.
 Either it’s an answer you came up with long ago and now use instead of thinking, or it’s triggering a knee-jerk emotional response to something that happened long ago. -- Derek Sivers

-Don’t Talk to Somone.
+Don’t Talk to Someone.
 Talk with Them

 You have to be interested to be interesting.
 Take an interest in the other person, and they’ll walk away thinking you are interesting.